 Disney World Orlando

-Florida has many top-notch attractions, and Disney World is one of the most unique of them.
+Florida has many top-notch attractions, and Disney World is one of the most unique and best places to vacation on the East Coast for families.
 There’s nothing like it anywhere else.
 The other Disney parks are special, but Disney World tops them all.

-Walt Disney World is in Orlando, in the state of Florida.
+Walt Disney World one of the largest East Coast tourist attractions, is situated in Orlando, in the state of Florida.
 With 101km² it’s a city on its own.
 The park has 33 resort hotels on-site, five theme parks, two water parks and several sports facilities.
 There’s something for everyone.

 For the true Disney magic with the castle and all go to Magic Kingdom.
 If you love technology and the future, visit Epcot.
 Animal lovers will pay a visit to Animal Kingdom.
 Movie buffs can go all out at Hollywood Studios.
 For a cool down go to either Typhoon Lagoon or Blizzard Beach.
 The newest addition is Star Wars: Rise of the Resistance, for all the Star Wars fans out there.